emkor/audiopyle/README.md

 - there's no UI available (*yet*), you can use REST API

 ### App REST API description
-File `open_api_docs.yml` contains audiopyle API documentation compliant with OpenAPI / Swagger 2.0 spec (you may just paste file contents into [Swagger editor](https://editor.swagger.io/)
+Hosted audiopyle API documentation is available from [GitHub Pages](https://emkor.github.io/audiopyle/api/) Alternative way is to paste `open_api_docs.yml` (OpenAPI / Swagger 2.0 compliant spec) file contents into [Swagger editor](https://editor.swagger.io/)
-More convenient way is yet to come

 ### How it works (mental model)
 - Extraction takes as input: